 Obtain the documents that you have to any property.
 These things help you prove what was yours, and what may have been lost or damaged in the emergency.

 In each 72 Hour kit we have an updated family photo as well as a filled out Emergency Info Card.
-All of this is grouped together in a ziploc bag in the kits so it can be accessed quickly if we get separated from each other.
+All of this is grouped together in a ziplock bag in the kits so it can be accessed quickly if we get separated from each other.
 Get your Emergency Info Card printable here:

 Just a reminder that since you have just compiled all your most sensitive information, you will want to keep it in a safe place.
 Keep it somewhere that you can grab the information quickly, and keep it updated regularly.
 Have fun gathering all your info!